 - You get to plan and execute the proposal the way YOU want it; nothing’s missing at all

 - Hearing him say yes, you feel relieved and affirmed, needed and wanted, and you’re more confident about your future

 - You feel complete certainty about what you want in a partner

-- Can a woman propose to a man to set an example for other women?
-Yes
+- You get to set an example for other women

 - Being the one who plans this romantic gesture for him, you get to experience your own vulnerability.
 This is good for you if expressing feelings has always been a tricky area